Operating Room Fires: Communication is Key to Prevention

 American humorist Will Rogers once ironically remarked, "You can’t say civilization don’t advance… in every war, they kill you in a new way."
 Military CRNAs, who are highly educated and skilled anesthesia professionals, constantly hone their ability to practice their vital profession in the demanding and ever-changing crucible of war.
 CRNAs in uniform took center stage during the Annual Congress yesterday afternoon during "Anesthesia in a Deployed Setting" in the Grand Ballroom.

 Looking for Survivors

 The “How to Save a Life - Substance Use Disorder (SUD) in the Workplace” session on Monday, Aug.
 31, 2-4 p.m. in Room 355 at the Salt Palace Convention Center included information on the neurobiology of addiction, signs and behaviors, and what to do in the workplace when impairment is suspected.
 Read on for a list of patterns of behaviors

 that may indicate substance abuse or chemical dependency.

 out about the AANA Peer Assistance Program and resources available throughout

-On Monday, Sept.
-15, student registered nurse anesthetists from around the country gathered for one of the signature events planned for them at the Nurse Anesthesia Annual Congress: The 2014 Student Luncheon.
-The event traditionally celebrates students attending the meeting as the future of the nurse anesthesia profession and encourages them to meet the challenges ahead in their careers.
-Read More.
+On Monday, Aug.
+31, student registered nurse anesthetists from around the country gathered for one of the signature events planned for them at the Nurse Anesthesia Annual Congress: The 2015 Student Luncheon.
+The event featured the announcement of the new student representative to the Education Committee and recognized student award winners and representatives.